Indoor Heat Estimation from a Single Visible-Light Panorama: Introduction

 \section{Introduction}

-Outdoor light enters indoor spaces, shapes the appearance of indoor scenes, and brings solar radiation that generates heat on indoor surfaces.
-Omnidirectional photography has been used to capture panoramic images of entire indoor scenes.
-Based on physics-based and data-driven methods (\cite{ji2023virtual,ji2024virtual,zhi2022semantically}), a single indoor panorama can be directly used to estimate spatially varying indoor lighting, material properties, and 3D layouts.
-Estimating indoor light levels allows users to identify optimal areas for activities, while heat estimation helps assess the potential heating and cooling demand for the entire space.
-However, most thermal imaging relies on infrared thermal cameras, which are expensive, output noisy imaging results, and are limited to capturing 2D perspective images, making it challenging to cover an entire 360$^\circ$ indoor scene in high quality.
-This raises a main research question: Can we estimate indoor lighting and heating properties simultaneously from a single indoor panorama?
+Omnidirectional photography enables the capture of a single image that comprehensively represents the entire indoor scene.
+Recent studies \cite{zhi2022semantically,ji2023virtual,ji2024virtual,ji2025digital} have shown that a single indoor panorama can be used to estimate spatially-varying light, material properties, and 3D floor layouts, supporting applications such as indoor virtual staging.
+As outdoor light enters a space, it not only shapes the visual appearance of the interior, but it also introduces solar radiation that contributes to heat accumulation on indoor surfaces.
+Estimating the heat distribution is essential for evaluating the potential heating and cooling demands throughout the space.
+However, thermal assessment typically relies on infrared thermal cameras, which are expensive, prone to noise, and limited to capturing 2D perspective images with narrow field of view (FOV).
+These limitations hinder the ability to obtain high-quality thermal information across an entire 360$^\circ$ indoor scene.
+This challenge motivates a key research question: \textit{Can we directly estimate indoor thermal properties from a single visible-light panorama?}

-The global rendering method proposed by \cite{debevec2006image} offers a High Dynamic Range (HDR) image-based rendering model for relighting virtual objects within a realistic scene context.
-Virtual sky models (\cite{cie2003spitial,perez1993all,hosek2012analytic}) have been employed to represent outdoor light in the real world.
-To reflect instantaneous light estimation for indoor scenes, image-based rendering incorporates realistic sky images as the illumination source.
-The HDR technique captures the sky appearance, including direct sunlight in outdoor spaces (\cite{stumpfel2004direct}).
-The captured HDR images provide accurate sky luminance distribution and details of the urban context (\cite{inanici2009applications,inanici2010evalution}).
-In this setting, the indoor scene is accurately rendered using the outdoor sky image at the pixel level.
-However, so far, the image-based rendering method has not been explored with realistic indoor textures to render photorealistic indoor appearances to estimate absolute light levels and heat maps.
+Real-world lighting varies over time with spectral characteristics.
+To model outdoor illumination, virtual sky models \cite{cie2003spitial,perez1993all,hosek2012analytic} have been developed for light estimation.
+The global rendering method \cite{debevec2006image} provides a high dynamic range (HDR) image-based rendering setup for relighting virtual objects within realistic scene contexts.
+More recently, image-based rendering techniques have used captured or estimated HDR images to achieve instantaneous light estimation from images.
+HDR techniques capture the appearance of the entire sky, including direct sunlight and atmospheric conditions, allowing an accurate representation of the luminance distribution of the sky and the surrounding urban context \cite{inanici2009applications,inanici2010evalution}.
+By using such outdoor HDR images as illumination sources, indoor environments can be rendered at the pixel level with realistic lighting effects.